amplitude/amplitude-docs/content/collections/analytics/en/product-analytics.md

 * Active users (unique)
 * New users (unique)
 * Avg. session duration
-* New user retention, based on the daily interval you set.
+* New user retention, based on the interval you set.
 * Weekly active users

 ### Onboarding

 Onboarding displays a conversion funnel based on the events you defined during configuration.

 Break down conversion with the properties you defined during configuration.
-Breakdown shows overall conversion rate per value, and raw conversion numbers for each event.
+Breakdown shows conversion rate per value, and raw conversion numbers for each event.

 ### Feature engagement

+{{partial:admonition type="note" heading=""}}
+Features are a specific function or characteristic of a product that provides value to customers.
+{{/partial:admonition}}

-Feature engagement displays an engagement matrix with the features you defined plotted according to percent of daily active users (DAU) that engaged with the feature, and the average frequency with which users engaged with the feature.
+Feature engagement displays an engagement matrix that enables you to compare the features you define.
+The matrix plots features according to adoption (or the percentage of daily active users that engaged with the feature), and the average frequency with which users engaged with the feature.

 ### Retention

-Retention contains three tabs that reflect your product's overall user retention, the retention over time, and the usage interval.
+Retention contains three tabs that reflect your product's user retention, retention over time, and  usage interval.

 Retention over time uses the retention interval values you set during configuration.